 Occupational Therapy vs Physical Therapy: What's the Difference?

-Both occupational therapy and physical therapy are worthwhile lines of work to enter into, but it’s important to understand the ins and outs of each before deciding which is the right healthcare career path for you.
-The main difference between occupational therapy vs. physical therapy is that OT focuses on improving a client’s ability to perform activities of daily living and PT focuses on improving a client’s ability to perform a movement of the human body.
+Occupational and physical therapy are both worthwhile lines of work to enter.
+Still, it’s important to understand the ins and outs of each before deciding which is the right healthcare career path for you.
+The main difference between occupational therapy vs. physical therapy is that OT focuses on improving a client’s ability to perform activities of daily living, and PT focuses on improving a client’s ability to perform a body movement.

 To help you determine whether OT or PT is the right career path for you, we’ll first explore all the responsibilities of each.
 We’ll then get into the differences and similarities of the fields and why St. Catherine University’s Online Occupational Therapy Assistant program is a great option to help you enter the rewarding field of occupational therapy.